Sewage Cleanup and Restoration

 Sewage Backup or Toilet Overflow?
 Call Us Today – (314) 469-9000

 There are three major types of contaminated water.
-SERVPRO of St. Louis County Northwest will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.
+SERVPRO of St. Louis County NW will inspect that contaminated water to determine the type of water and then plan the appropriate response to safely restore your home or business.

 The three types of contaminated water: